oopanuga/oopanuga.github.io/_posts/2015-7-01-object-calisthenics.md

 {% endhighlight %}

 Nah, I even didn't like it, I'm breaking the **Tell Don't Ask Principle** since I'm asking for the first element.
-No prob, now we have a *ContentBlocks* class that encapsulates the behaviour of the colletion, let's add a method in the collection to encapsulate that behaviour:
+No prob, let's add a method to encapsulate that behaviour:

 {% highlight c# %}
 public class ContentBlocks